-The Colorado Sun spoke with dozens of people over months of covering the 6th District race to explore why Coffman — who two years ago was called “officially bulletproof” and has held nearly every major elective office in the state — couldn’t survive the blue wave of 2018.
+The Colorado Sun spoke with dozens of people over months of covering the 6th District race to explore why Coffman — who two years ago was called “officially bulletproof” and has held nearly every major elected office in the state — couldn’t survive the blue wave of 2018.

 A lopsided battle over money

 “Hey, Jill, this is Congressman Mike Coffman.
 I’m so sorry that I missed you,” Coffman said, leaving a phone message last week as he worked to reach undecided voters. “… Jill, I really appreciate your vote for this election.
 Thank you.
 Bye.”

 Coffman knew he was vastly overmatched in money.
 But his campaign went old-school, relying on “retail politicking” — personally selling himself to voters to try to make up the gap.

 “Sweat equity,” said Tyler Sandberg, Coffman’s campaign manager.
 “I mean, the congressman’s unparalleled work ethic is the secret weapon.
 Always has been, always will be.”